aI-lab-glider/nurse-scheduling-solver/README.md

     }
     ```
     - full shifts are generated on demand
+    - Neighborhood is iterated randomly and changes its state
     - MutationRecipes can be used to follow mutation trace in TabuSearch
-    - Neigborhood is iterated randomly

 ## Constraints
  - always at least one nurse